 - If lighting or reflections are inconsistent, your product can look cheap.

 Here are three very poor 360 spins:

-So what can you do to improve your 360 spins?
+So how can you improve your 360 spins?

 How to improve 360 product photography

-There’s only so much Photoshop trickery you can apply to a poorly photographed product, so the best way to achieve the perfect 360 spin is to start with quality photography.
+Only so much Photoshop trickery can help a poorly photographed product, so the best way to achieve the perfect 360 spin is to start with quality photography.
 Take time to plan your shoot and think about how the end result should look – then work back to make sure you cover off everything you possibly can during the shoot.

 1. Choose the number of rows